akostrik/CPP_module_42/README.md

 * is implemented as class template => a flexibility in the types supported as elements
 * manages the storage space
 * provides member functions to access its elements, either directly or through iterators
-* type of container to use: depend on the functionality and on the complexity of some of its members
+* type of container depend on the functionality and the complexity of some of its members

 collection              | acces                 |  modifiers | operators
 ------------------------|-----------------------|------------|---------------